Set up your system

 Easy integration with other programs

 FaceReader data can be exported to other programs.
 You can export both the detailed and the state log including data about image quality and key point coordinates.
-There is a FaceReader API to enable a direct link between FaceReader and another program.
 Also, FaceReader works perfectly with The Observer XT, creating an integrated solution to study behavior, emotions, and physiological responses.

 This offers a unique solution for synchronization, integration, and analysis of FaceReader data with other data, including but not limited to physiological data, screen captures, and eye tracking data.
 This compatibility enables you to perform multimodal measurements: what user interface is the test participant looking at or which image is triggering an emotion?